pconde705/BlindDate/README.md

 ## Technical Challenges

 #### React Native in general
-+ React Native has its own rules when it comes to Redux implementation, and we would have to figure out what changes need to be made versus the ones that stay.
++ React Native has its own rules when it comes to Redux implementation, and we would have to figure out what changes need to be made and which aspects will remain unchanged.
-+ Folder structure is completely foreign and still somewhat undecided in the Native community, hence we will largely have to imporvise based on what we think is correct.
++ Folder structure is completely foreign and still somewhat undecided in the Native community, hence we will largely have to improvise based on what we think is correct.

 #### Styling
 + Unlike React in a rails web app, you cannot use CSS files to style your mobile app.
 This introduces a number of hurdles when it comes to correct structuring and already established style-terms now meaning something different.